When it comes to buying engagement rings, many people only think about the center stone, rather than the ring setting.

 Styles that could get damaged in hands-on jobs: eternity engagement rings, high-set cathedral settings, open-back channel set engagement rings, and twist setting with stones on the twist.

 Bezel set, flush set, and prong settings are good options for hands-on jobs.
 The more prongs, the more secure your diamond is.
 But, you'll want to get them re-tipped over time when they start to snag.
+Consider the differences between claw and round prongs as well.

 The metal should be long-lasting.
 Most wedding jewelry is set in 14K gold.
 You should not go up in gold carat weight such as 18K.
 Sterling silver is long lasting but not ideal for engagement rings.
 Platinum is the strongest, but it's also the most expensive.